FlaviusPopescu/av2/report/report.md

 Finally we need to identify the balls, for that we convert the color into HSV colorspace and threshold on the hue.
 We've measured average hues of the balls and chosen constants to pick them out.

+Then we simply take the biggest blob from our image and find it's centroid.

+<%= render 'docs/biggest_center.html' %>

 This alone turns out to work remarkably well (see below), however to improve performance further, we decided to use our tracking information.
 One constraint on the domain seems to be that the balls only travel a certain distance in one time step.
 We measured what that is.
 Because this is the case, we only want to look in the region of the image which is a certain distance away from the last position.
 We decided to set this area to 3 standard deviations of the mean of the distances between successive frames of the true data set (the complete data set fits within 2.5 standard deviation).

 This allows us to get rid of some complete misclassifications like detecting the reflection of the ball in the window.